 This is a great way of How to Cook Coho Salmon or sockeye perfectly in just a few minutes.
 With a bit of water it can be steamed perfectly without having to watch it at all.
 Serve with lemon and butter for a delicious meal.

-1. Fresh or frozen salmon fillets with the skin on were used, defrosted, though skinless is fine too
+You can actually use fresh or frozen salmon fillets with the skin on were used, defrosted, though skinless is fine too

-3. Salt and ground black pepper or lemon juice gives them nice flavor.
+Seasonings like salt and ground black pepper or lemon juice gives them nice flavor.
 Or sprinkle some of our Salmon Dry Rub with olive oil on top at the beginning.

 You will need the electric pressure cooker pot itself with a trivet or steamer basket works too.
 To cook fish though I prefer a flat rack so they lay flat and fit better personally.